 Although a roof may seem like a rather simple structure, it is actually quite complex.
 Composed of many different materials and layers, all working together to keep your home protected from the elements.
 There is a lot that goes into keeping a roof in tip-top shape (no pun intended).

-Here are a few tips for maintaining and repairing your roof.
+Here are a few tips from our guide for maintaining and repairing your roof.
 Whether a recent storm dealt your roof a heavy blow or you just want to keep it in good shape throughout the year, follow this advice for the best results.

 1. Manage Vegetation

 One of the biggest mistakes that homeowners make in relation to roof maintenance is failing to keep the vegetation around their homes trimmed back.

 Okay!
 We all love the look of those draping willows and elegant oaks.
 But – they should be kept as far away from your house as possible.
 Not only does messy vegetation destroy your curb appeal, it can also do a lot of damage to your home’s roof in stormy conditions.

 Trimming back tree branches isn’t necessarily something you will want to do yourself.
 Hire a professional tree service to trim the trees around your home so you – and your roof – stay safe.